influxdata/flux-lsp/docs/SPEC-composition.md

   - result: `null`
   - error: code and message set in case an exception happens during the initialize request.

-Append Measurement Filter
+Add Measurement Filter
 --

-The append measurement filter request is sent from the client to the server to append a measurement filter.
+The add measurement filter request is sent from the client to the server to add a measurement filter.
 If a measurement is not already specified, e.g. it was not specified in the initialization and not called previously, it will result in a `workspace/applyEdit` request from the server to the client with the associated filter addition.
 If a measurement filter already exists, an error will be reported in the form of a `window/showMessage` request from the server to the client with the associated information.

 *Request*
-  - method: `fluxComposition/appendMeasurementFilter`
+  - method: `fluxComposition/addMeasurementFilter`
   - params: `ValueFilterParams`

 ```